What is Hail Damage and How Does It Affect Your Car?

 Hail damage occurs when a vehicle is exposed to a storm that produces hailstones – frozen pellets of ice that can vary in size from small pebbles to large golf balls.
 These hailstones can cause significant damage to your car's exterior, including dents, scratches, and even broken windows or windshields.
 Hail damage not only affects the appearance of your vehicle but can also lead to more severe issues if left untreated.

-Inspecting Your Car for Hail Damage
+How to Inspect Your Car for Hail Damage

-Hail damage can be a nightmare for car owners, but it's crucial to inspect your vehicle thoroughly after a hailstorm to assess the extent of the damage.
+Hail damage can be a nightmare for car owners, but it's essential to inspect your vehicle thoroughly after a hailstorm to assess the extent of the damage.
 Here's a step-by-step guide on how to inspect your car for hail damage:

 1. Choose the right location and lighting